open-policy-agent/eopa/docs/enterprise-opa/how-to/integrate/go-sdk.md

 <InstallGoModule />

-## Import the Enterprise OPA SDK package
+## Import the EOPA SDK package

-Import Enterprise OPA into the application with the following import and then override the options that your application provides when instantiating the SDK.
+Import EOPA into the application with the following import and then override the options that your application provides when instantiating the SDK.

 ```go